 How Does a Trust End?

-A trust is created for the benefit of a beneficiary — a child, a spouse, a family member with special needs, a pet, or a charity.
-While the person who establishes the trust is alive, it also benefits them.
-A trust operates as a tax shelter, reducing the grantor's income tax.
-And after they die it reduces estate tax, if there is any, and keeps assets in the trust out of probate court.
+What exactly is a trust?
+A trust is a legal document created for the benefit of a beneficiary — a minor child, a surviving spouse, a family member with special needs, a pet, or a charity.
+The person who creates the trust is referred to as the grantor or settlor.
+The grantor designates a trustee, who holds legal control of the assets in the name of the trust and must act in the best interests of the beneficiary.

-A trust can be used to transfer assets directly and immediately to an heir and then end, or it can remain in place for years, providing financial support to the beneficiary, or it may never end.
-Learn more about how a trust ends.
+A trust can be used to transfer assets directly and immediately to a beneficiary and then end.
+It can also remain in place for years, providing financial support to the beneficiary.

 What Is a Trust: Some Basic Terminology